krzychb/OnlineHumidifier/6-Chart/readme.md

 You will find your API keys at the top of API Hep page.
 To post data use “Read & Write” key.

+**Note:** Formal description of JSON is provided in [RFC 7159](https://tools.ietf.org/html/rfc7159) standard.
+According to this standard, the name (as a string) should begin and end with quotation marks.
+This is not the case in example above, as `power` is not enclosed in quotation marks.
+Keep in mind, that even if it works for Emoncms, it may not work elsewhere.

 ## Push